LKI/teach-girlfriend-python/README.md

-# Teach HR Python
+# Teach Girl Friend Python

-My girl is HR, she wants to learn some programming.
+My girl is HR, but she wants to learn some programming.
 So Python~

 ## Skeleton

- - Lesson 1.
-Terminal
+ - Lesson 1: **Python in Terminal**
    - Shell and Terminal
    - What is file path
-   - Python in terminal
+   - Run python in terminal
+   - Why code style is important